home-assistant/companion.home-assistant/docs/integrations/sensors.md

 *   `Cellular`
 *   `No Connection`

-A more specific description of the data connection can be found in the `cell_tech_type` attribute of the sensor.
+A more specific description of the data connection can be found in the `Cellular Technology` attribute of the sensor.
 Possible values for this attribute are:

 *   `Wi-Fi`
 *   `4G`